ehawkins0631/Self_Assestment_Prediction-of-Normal-Butane-Volume-Percentage/README.md

 - With our project we wanted to explain:
     * How a machine learning algorithm is used in data analytics.
-    * Create training and test groups from Normal-Butane-Volume-Percentage data set.
+    * Create training and test groups from Normal Butane Volumen Percentage dataset.
     * Implement the logistic regression, decision tree, random forest, and Support Vector Machine algorithms.
     * Interpret the results of the logistic regression, decision tree, random forest, and support vector machine algorithms.
     * Compare the advantages and disadvantages of each supervised learning algorithm.